NaseemaO/Credit-Risk-Classification/README.md

 In comparison, the Precision and Recall on the High Risk Loans is about 10% less than the Logistic Regression data accuracy score.
 However the overall score on both the Healthy and the High Risk Loans is good at 99%

+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.